 The historical demand for water in Tulsa is documented in the following graph.
 Tulsa used a record volume of water during the summer of 2011.
 On August 1, 2011, Tulsa used 207 MGD of treated water, 94% of the City's current production capacity.
-As part of the new CWSS, historical population data and available growth projections were reviewed, and an overall future growth rate for the Tulsa Metropolitan Statistical Area (TMSA) was selected.
+As part of the new CWSS, historical population data, and available growth projections were reviewed, and an overall future growth rate for the Tulsa Metropolitan Statistical Area (TMSA) was selected.
 The data is then used to estimate future population and water demand for TMUA's service area over the next 50 years.
 Water demand is discussed in terms of system-wide max-day projections.
 In addition to population, the weather significantly impacts the amount of water used.
 Hot, dry summers like the one Tulsa experienced in 2011 significantly increase the overall demand for treated water.
-The maximum day demand from 2016 to 2020 ranged from 145 MGD to 160 MGD.
+The maximum day demand from 2016 to 2023 ranged from 145 MGD to 182 MGD.
 During the last five years, Tulsa has experienced average summer conditions for the area.
-The CWSS provides a projections will determine the timing for water system improvements and future water system expansion.
+The new CWSS will provide a projection of the water system demand, with and without drought, through 2075.
+Future water demand projections will determine the timing for water system improvements and future water system expansion.